A Fistful of Gun: Reception

 A Fistful of Gun received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 60/100 based on ten critic reviews.
 Stephen Turner of Destructoid found that the game's "only major errors lie in its repetitive and muddied action, all blasted through an ADD pacing", leading to a lack of replay value.
 Vandals Ramón Nafria praised the game for challenging the player without resorting to bullet hell gameplay.
 Both were fond of the art style, calling it "charming" and "very pleasant", respectively, but criticised the obscurity of important elements like characters and reticles during busy combat scenes.
-Nafria further described the game's sound as apt for the Western theme.
-Kotaku Australias Mike Fahey believed the multiplayer modes to be the game's highlight, but noted that he was unable to play them because of sparsely populated lobbies.
+Nafria and Ondřej Švára of Games.cz further described the game's sound as apt for the Western theme. Švára noted that the character variety highly incentivised multiplayer, which he said was more fun and less demanding than the single-player mode.
+Kotaku Australias Mike Fahey believed the multiplayer modes to be the game's highlight, but noted that he was unable to play them due to sparsely populated lobbies.
 Nafria and Turner similarly cited poor online play caused by too few players.